Houston

 Design Process

-We kicked off the design phase by sketching early concepts centered around discovery, interactivity, and shareability.
-Each team member contributed ideas, which we collaboratively refined into a cohesive vision for the mobile app.
+We kicked off with sketching early concepts focused on discovery, interactivity, and shareability.
+These ideas were refined collaboratively into a cohesive vision for the mobile app.

-Once aligned, we moved into wireframing to structure the user journey.
-This step helped us map out key screens, define navigation patterns, and visualize interactive elements before applying visual styling.
+Next, we moved into wireframing, mapping key screens, navigation patterns, and interactive elements before applying visual styling.

 • Interactive photo frames for in-event participation

-To bring the experience to life, the visual design aimed to balance elegance with approachability.
-A rich purple palette replaced the original yellow and gray to evoke creativity, emotion, and a more immersive atmosphere.
-This was paired with a clean sans-serif typeface for clarity and modern readability.
+Visual Design: Balanced elegance with approachability.
+A rich purple palette replaced the original yellow and gray to evoke creativity and emotion, paired with a clean sans-serif typeface for clarity and modern readability.

-With the wireframes and visual design in place, we built a clickable prototype to test interactions and validate the experience.
-This allowed us to gather feedback and fine-tune the design before final implementation.
+With wireframes and visual design finalized, we built a clickable prototype to test interactions, gather feedback, and refine the experience.

 Usability Testing & Feedback.

-We conducted eight usability tests, combining structured and unstructured sessions.
-Users consistently described the app as approachable, intuitive, and aligned with their digital habits and expectations.
+We conducted eight usability tests (structured + unstructured).
+Users described the app as approachable, intuitive, and aligned with their digital habits.

 • Highlighted interactive features like Fun Facts and social sharing